Let’s start with a scene absent the benefits of asynchronous communication:

 Hybrid teams have an increased risk of inequitable experiences between in-office and remote team members.
 Shifting to async-first communication sets a level playing field for all employees regardless of work location.

-Additionally, Some team members may struggle with access to quality internet due to sharing bandwidth with family members or roommates, or due to a rural location.
+Additionally, some team members may struggle with access to quality internet due to sharing bandwidth with family members or roommates, or due to a rural location.
 Internet access disparity especially impacts people of color and lower-income communities.
-Async work minimizes the need for higher bandwidth, and instead relies on lower bandwidth tasks, which increase inclusion.
+A foundational benefit of asynchronous communication is how async work minimizes the need for higher bandwidth, and instead relies on lower bandwidth tasks, which increase inclusion.